 Finally, you’ll need to establish proper systems for storing and returning drugs that have passed their expiry date.
 Make sure you comply with all regulations and follow the right procedures.

-As you have surely observed by now, setting up an online pharmacy is not that difficult, provided you have the right planning and the right agencies that can help you through the eCommerce store development and design.
+As you have surely observed by now, setting up an online pharmacy store is not that difficult, provided you have the right planning and the right agencies that can help you through the eCommerce store development and design.